22Neves/devsite-docs/guides/checkout-api-orders/payment-integration-other-methods-mlm.en.md

 > NOTE
 >
 > Remember: before setting up the payment methods, choose the way you will process your transactions.
-The processing mode, whether manual or automatic, will be defined at the time of order creation, using the `processing_mode` parameter.
+The processing mode, whether **manual or automatic**, will be defined at the time of order creation, using the `processing_mode` parameter.
 For more information, visit the section [Integration Model](/developers/en/docs/checkout-api-v2/integration-model).

 :::AccordionComponent{title="Add payment form" pill="client-side"}